 Arrests for Harassment

 A second-degree harassment arrest could impact an individual’s life by affecting their employment, their reputation, and their family life.
-Some of the potential long-term consequence if a person is convicted of harassment in the second degree is a permanent criminal record and up to 90 days of jail exposure since it is a Class C misdemeanor.
+Some of the potential long-term consequences are a permanent criminal record and up to 90 days of jail exposure, since it is a Class C misdemeanor.
 Also, they could be subject to fines and probation.

 Professional consequences that could come from an arrest or a conviction for harassment in the second-degree are losing a person’s job as well as blocking any new employment leads as many companies would probably be hesitant to hire anyone with pending charges or convictions on their records, even if it is just a misdemeanor conviction.

-In Fairfield, a person could challenge their arrest for a second-degree harassment charge.
-A Fairfield second-degree harassment lawyer would be able to help the prosecutors in Bridgeport examine the case more carefully.
-Oftentimes they are able to help the prosecutors realize that there might not have been probable cause for the arrest and that the accusations do not rise to the level of alarm or annoyance that supports probable cause for an arrest for harassment in the second degree.
+A person could challenge their harassment arrest.
+A Fairfield lawyer may be able to help the prosecutors realize that there was not probable cause for the second-degree harassment arrest, and that the accusations do not rise to the level of alarm or annoyance that supports.

 How a Fairfield Second-Degree Harassment Attorney Could Help

 There are ways a Fairfield second-degree harassment lawyer could intervene with the police on a person’s behalf during an arrest.
 If someone knows that they are being investigated for harassment in the second-degree, they could hire an attorney to with the police and help prevent an arrest or help navigate the entire process.
-Once a person is arrested, there is no way an attorney could intervene; however, an attorney would be able to take over any future correspondence with the police going forward.
-That is why if an individual has been charged with a harassment offense, they should consult a capable harassment lawyer that could advocate for them.
+Once a person is arrested, an attorney can take over any future correspondence with the police.
+If you were charged with a harassment offense, call Mark Sherman Law.